Skip to main content

 requests.post(SLACK_WEBHOOK_URL, json={"text": text})

-# Plug it into any monitor:
+# Plug into any monitor:

 monitor_list(send_to_slack)